ahmedelshamy4/Flutter-Ultimate-Resources/README.md

 ---
 ## Colors
 - [Tint and Shade Generator](https://maketintsandshades.com/), Get your primary color and generate tints and shades variants of it for consistent design branding!
+---
+---
+## Articles
+- [Create an AI Image Generator- Part 1](https://yassinebenkhay.com/ai-image-generator-in-flutter-with-clean-architecture/), Create an AI Image Generator using Flutter Clean Architecture, Bloc state management, and OpenAI API: An overview, and Domain Layer.
+- [Create an AI Image Generator- Part 2](https://yassinebenkhay.com/ai-image-generator-flutter-clean-architecture-part-2/), Create an AI Image Generator using Flutter Clean Architecture, Bloc state management, and OpenAI API: Data and Presentation Layer.
+- [Create an AI Image Generator- Part 3](https://yassinebenkhay.com/create-an-ai-image-generator-flutter-clean-architecture-part-3/), Create an AI Image Generator using Flutter Clean Architecture, Bloc state management, and OpenAI API: Presentation Layer.
+- [How To Integrate AdMob Ads in Flutter App](https://yassinebenkhay.com/how-to-integrate-admob-ads-in-flutter/), Learn how to integrate AdMob ads in your Flutter app step-by-step.
+- [How to Create a Shimmer Loading Effect in Flutter](https://yassinebenkhay.com/how-to-create-a-shimmer-loading-effect-in-flutter/), Create a shimmer loading effect step-by-step.
+---
 ## Community
 - [Discord](https://discord.com/invite/N7Yshp4), Talk to other Flutter developers about Flutter and share useful resources.
 - [Discord](https://fluttercommunity.slack.com/join/shared_invite/zt-2ri0hsq9v-7akQSN3NhqwIPpY45Y0E1A#/shared-invite/email), Chat with GDEs and other Flutter community members.